bbauska/W3Cx-3of5/README.md

 This attribute is useful for transferring the focus to a field other than the first field in a page/form (by default the first input field has the focus).

-*Attention*: there must not be more than one element in the document with the autofocus attribute specified!
+<i>Attention</i>: there must not be more than one element in the document with the autofocus attribute specified!

 This example below illustrates the use of the autofocus attribute: the focus is put on the second input field of the page.
 It also shows the use of  required, placeholder and pattern attributes.